Private Military Contractor Salaries Revealed In 2025

 Here is the pay scale for average private military contractors working in the United States.
 The majority of PMC wages currently range from $24.04 to $29.57, with an average of $26.64/hour.
 That makes the PMC salary range $4,167/mo to $5,125/mo ($50,003 to $61,506 annually).

-How much do security guards make in comparison?
-The national average of security guard salaries in the US currently comes in at $15.89/hr, which is $2,755/mo or about $31,200/year.
-The security guard pay range is from $27,300/year up to $37,101/year.
-However, there are fluctuations- many states pay more.
-For example, New York comes in highest at $21.12/hr or $43,924/year, followed by Vermont at $20.75/hr or $43,168/year.
-Due to the higher cost of living, some cities are also known to have higher pay for security guards.
-NYC, Los Angeles, and Chicago on average pay their guards $18.84/hr, $18.54/hr and $14.50/hr ($39,187, $38,571 and $30,160 yearly).
+How much do security guards make in the US in comparison?
+The national average of security guard salaries in the US currently comes in at $19.44/hr, which is about $40,440/year.
+A security guard pay range has fluctuations- influenced by varying state pay levels.
+(For example, Washington state pay comes in at $18.51/hr or $38,500/year, but Wyoming pays a security guard $15/hr, or $31,200/year).
+Pay varies by cities also.
+Due to the higher cost of living, different cities have higher pay for security guards as well.
+NYC on average pays their guards $21.18/hr ($44,060/yr), Los Angeles pays $20.87/hr ($43,400 yearly), and Chicago pays $19.34/hr ($40,220/yr).

-What about a US Air Marshal Salary?
+What about a US Air Marshal salary?

 US air marshal salaries start with entry-level FAMs being paid $46,428/year ($22.32/hr and $3,869/mo).
 This can go up to $71,932/year ($34.58/hr and $5,994/mo).
 More experience, training, and education, along with additional pay bonuses and benefits can take base salaries up to the $81,000 to $131,000 range.